Are these the best water stocks and ETFs to watch?

-Severn Trent is the largest listed UK water company serving around 4.5 million homes and eight million customers across the Midlands.
-The company operates within the catchment areas of two of Britain's largest rivers - the Severn and the Trent, which is where its name comes from.
+Severn Trent is a listed UK water company serving around 4.5 million homes and 8 million customers across the Midlands.
+The company operates within the catchment areas of two of Britain's largest rivers – the Severn and the Trent, which is where its name comes from.
 The company has vowed to have the lowest water bills in England and Wales until at least 2025.

 United Utilities (UU)

-United Utilities serves over three million homes and 200,000 businesses in the North West of England.
+United Utilities is the UK’s largest listed water and wastewater company, and serves over 3 million homes and 200,000 businesses in the North West of England.
 Around half of the water it supplies to customers comes from Cumbria and Wales, with the rest taken from the River Dee.
 The company is also the 'largest corporate landowner in England' with 56,000 hectares under its belt.
 Its wholesale arm maintains reservoirs and water treatment works across the region.

 Pennon Group (PNN)